m1geo/octolux/README.md

 There are two components.

   * `server.rb` starts a HTTP server and is a long-running process that monitors the inverter for status packets (these include things like battery state-of-charge).
 We can then use this SOC in `octolux.rb`.
-  * `octolux.rb` is run either manually or from cron, and enables or disables AC charge depending on the rules written in it.
+  * `octolux.rb` is run either manually or from cron, and enables or disables AC charge depending on the rules written in `rules.rb` (you'll need to copy the example from docs/).

 It's split like this because there's no way to ask the inverter for the current battery SOC.
 You just have to wait (up to two minutes) for it to tell you.
 The server will return the latest SOC on-demand via HTTP.
+If you're not interested in battery SOC you can ignore server.rb for now.

 ### server.rb

-TBD.
+In Progress.

 This works but isn't used as part of `octolux.rb` yet.
-You can start it then send a GET request to it to get a JSON hash of inverter data back (once it populates, wait 2 minutes).
+You can start it then send a GET request to `/api/inputs` to get a JSON hash of inverter data back (once it populates, wait 2 minutes).

 ### octolux.rb